seanrcollings/arc/docs/docs/usage/middleware.md

 app()
 ```

 Be careful when replacing middlewares, as it may break the functionality of *arc*.
 Most middlewares expect certain data to be in the Context object and will fail if it is not present.
-For example, if you replace the `#!python arc.InitMiddleware.Parser` middleware, you will need to ensure that the `arc.parser.result` key is present in the context object and contains the parsed arguments.
+For example, if you replace the `#!python arc.InitMiddleware.Parser` middleware, you will need to ensure that the `arc.parse.result` key is present in the context object and contains the parsed arguments.

 You can review the reference for both the [init middlewares](../reference/runtime/init.md) and [execution middlewares](../reference/runtime/exec.md) to see what data they expect to be present in and what data they add to the context object.